 I asked him if the different components in a wine like a specific fruit had different shapes.
 He responded yes and then described the dark plum note in the Merlot blend we were tasting as having a round shape that was black in color.
 But his experience of the shape was more complex in that it had texture as if he were biting into the actual fruit.
 He went on to say that “different fruits have different textures.
 Raspberry is going have more angularity and be mushier.
 A dark cherry will be more focused and a dark plum more broad.”

-I asked him where the shapes come from and he said, “It’s a feeling and it comes out of me (pointing to his chest) and then moves up through my chest and out through my eyes so I can see it and translate it.”
-In terms of assessing the kind and quality of the fruit he said that “the shape is being formed and all these fruits are being assessed at the same time.”
+I asked him where the shapes come from and he said, “It’s a feeling and it comes out of me (pointing to his chest) then moves up through my chest and out through my eyes so I can see it and translate it.”
+In terms of assessing the kind and quality of the fruit, he said that “the shape is being formed and all these fruits are being assessed at the same time.”